skypilot-org/skypilot/docs/source/reference/comparison.rst

     :alt: Iterative Development with Kubernetes vs SkyPilot

     Iterative Development with Kubernetes requires tedious updates to Docker images and multiple steps to update the training run.
 With SkyPilot, all you need is one CLI (``sky launch``).

-SkyPilot provides faster iteration for interactive development.
-For example, a common workflow for AI engineers is to iteratively develop and train models by tweaking code and hyperparameters while observing the training runs.

-* **With Kubernetes, a single iteration is a multi-step process** involving building a Docker image, pushing it to a registry, updating the Kubernetes YAML and then deploying it.

-* :strong:`With SkyPilot, a single command (`:literal:`sky launch`:strong:`) takes care of everything.` Behind the scenes, SkyPilot provisions pods, installs all required dependencies, executes the job, returns logs, and provides SSH and VSCode access to debug.

 Simpler YAMLs